xyproto/music_visualizer/README.md

 Visualize music and audio.
 Compiles on Arch Linux using [cxx](https://github.com/xyproto/cxx).

-The idea is that this can be used on a Raspberry Pi in combination with a projector to light up the performer to the beats of the music.
-I have not tested it on a Raspberry Pi yet, but that is the plan.
+The idea is that this can be used on a Raspberry Pi in combination with an old projector to light up the performer to the beats of the music.
+I have not tested it on a Raspberry Pi yet, but this is the plan.

 The default visualizer in `muviz` is based on both one of the visualizers from `music_visualizer` and also a [shader that I wrote](https://www.shadertoy.com/view/3slSRN).